WCBE-FM, Columbus, Ohio

 Licensee: Columbus Board of Education

-Recruitment for Job Vacancies: WCBE experienced no job vacancies during the license year June 1, 2011 through May 31, 2012.
-Therefore, no recruitments occurred during this period.
+Recruitment for Job Vacancies: WCBE recruited for and filled one position during the license year June 1, 2016 through May 31, 2017.
+The position was Evening Announcer (“Radio Host/Producer”).

 B. Staff word-of-mouth and referrals

 D. Franklin University, Columbus, OH

 E. Central State University (WCSU),